solliancenet/microsoft-mysql-developer-guide/artifacts/03-00-Docker/README.md

 1. Open a browser to `http:\\localhost:8080\index.php`
 2. Select **START ORDER**

-  > **NOTE** If you get an error about the application not being able to connect, you can do the following to attempt to debug:
+  > **NOTE** If  get an error about the application not being able to connect, do the following to attempt to debug:

   - Open a new PowerShell window, run the following to start a bash shell